JonathanReeve/jonreeve.com/content/posts/2015-05-10-macroetymology-of-portrait-paper.md

 O’Hehir, Brendan. *A Classical Lexicon for Finnegans Wake: a Glossary of the Greek and Latin in the Major Works of Joyce incl.
 Finnegans Wake, the Poems, Dubliners, Stephen Hero, A Portrait of the Artist as a Young Man*.
-Berkeley [u.a.]: Univ. of California Press, 1977.
+Berkeley: Univ. of California Press, 1977.
 Print.

 ---. *A Gaelic Lexicon for Finnegans Wake, and Glossary for Joyce’s Other Works*.
 Berkeley: University of California Press, 1967.
 Print.